 Is Vaping Safe?

-At The Electronic Cigarette Company, we understand that there are a wealth of anecdotes pertaining to vaping success stories and how making the switch to electronic cigarettes have completely changed people’s lives.
+At The Electronic Cigarette Company, we understand that there are a wealth of anecdotes pertaining to vaping success stories and how making the switch to electronic cigarettes has completely changed peoples lives.
 But we also know that nothing can answer the question ‘Is Vaping Safe?’ better than a credible source.

 Let’s take a look at Public Health England (PHE) and Cancer Research UK, who have both spoken out about the benefits of vaping.